 Esther

-1 1It happened in the days of Ahasuerus—that Ahasuerus who reigned over a hundred and twenty-seven provinces from India to Ethiopia.
+1 1It happened in the days of Ahasuerus—that Ahasuerus who reigned over a hundred and twenty-seven provinces from India to Nubia.
 2In those days, when King Ahasuerus occupied the royal throne in the fortressa Shushan, 3in the third year of his reign, he gave a banquet for all the officials and courtiers—the administration of Persia and Media, the nobles and the governors of the provinces in his service.
 4For no fewer than a hundred and eighty days he displayed the vast riches of his kingdom and the splendid glory of his majesty.
 5At the end of this period, the king gave a banquet for seven days in the court of the king’s palace garden for all the people who lived in the fortress Shushan, high and low alike.
 6b[There were hangings of] white cotton and blue wool, caught up by cords of fine linen and purple wool to silver rods and alabaster columns; and there were couches of gold and silver on a pavement of marble, alabaster, mother-of-pearl, and mosaics.
 7Royal wine was served in abundance, as befits a king, in golden beakers, beakers of varied design.
 8And the rule for the drinking was, “No restrictions!”
 For the king had given orders to every palace steward to comply with each man’s wishes.
 9In addition, Queen Vashti gave a banquet for women, in the royal palace of King Ahasuerus.

 10On the seventh day, when the king was merry with wine, he ordered Mehuman, Bizzetha, Harbona, Bigtha, Abagtha, Zethar, and Carcas, the seven eunuchs in attendance on King Ahasuerus, 11to bring Queen Vashti before the king wearing a royal diadem, to display her beauty to the peoples and the officials; for she was a beautiful woman.
 12But Queen Vashti refused to come at the king’s command conveyed by the eunuchs.
 The king was greatly incensed, and his fury burned within him.